We strive towards an inclusive and empowering environment for people to explore the social aspects of ecology and evolution

 Core Principles

-• We believe that people are at their best when they feel safe to be themselves.
-We encourage all lab members to bring with them their whole selves–their culture, identity, personality, values, religion, etc.–when doing science.
+- We believe that people are at their best when they feel safe to be themselves.
+We encourage all lab members to bring their whole selves–their culture, identity, personality, values, religion, etc.–when doing science.

-• We will encourage and support productive lives outside of the lab, in all spheres of life.
+- We will encourage and support productivity and fulfillment in all spheres of life.

 How our lab works

 In our lab, each member has the opportunity to carve out their own research projects.
 This could involve expanding on work with existing study systems, or coming up with your own projects.
-There is no a priori requirement that you work on an existing project in the lab.
-Of course, there are real constraints with respect to costs, time and logistics involved with starting new studies.
+There is no a priori requirement that you work on an existing project in the lab, except in some cases where we recruit students to work on a grant-funded projects.
+Of course, there are real constraints with respect to costs, time and logistics involved with starting new studies, so there are trade-offs involved in different types of projects.
+We will have extensive discussions at the beginning of your graduate career to decide the best fit for the individual’s goals.

 For undergraduates, research experience often means working on an existing project with someone in the lab.
 Postdocs may come in with existing study systems that they continue to pursue, or switch to an ongoing project in the lab.
 For Ph.D. students, some have worked closely with me on funded projects, and others have carved completely new study systems.